 - Student ID is automatically-generated when you give someone the Student role.
 Read about how student ID numbers are generated.

 - Select an Advisor by typing an Advisor's name in the field.
 Select from the results.
 The Advisor has fairly comprehensive access to the student's academic information.

 - Check to require that the student be proctored for all online tests in all courses.
 This can be changed at the individual test by the course faculty if necessary.

 - Assign the student to a campus by clicking campus names.
 Doing so limits the student to courses scheduled in buildings on that particular campus.
 You can list as many campuses as you wish.

-- If the student lives in school housing, you'll see his Room.
+- If the student lives in school housing, you'll see her Room.
 Rooms and room plans are managed in the Campus Life view.

 - If you have any custom student fields, fill them in as needed.
 These won't display unless you fill them in.